 5. Water

-• Use filtered water to avoid impurities.
+- Use filtered water to avoid impurities.

-• Ensure there’s enough water to cover the bones by about 2 inches.
+- Ensure there’s enough water to cover the bones by about 2 inches.

-Sample Ingredient List for a Basic Recipe:
+Sample Ingredient List for Chicken Bone Broth Recipe

-• 2-3 pounds of chicken bones (raw or roasted)
+- 2-3 pounds of chicken bones (raw or roasted)

-• 1 medium onion, quartered
+- 1 medium onion, quartered

-• 2 carrots, roughly chopped
+- 2 carrots, roughly chopped

-• 2 celery stalks, roughly chopped
+- 2 celery stalks, roughly chopped

-• 2-3 garlic cloves, smashed
+- 2-3 garlic cloves, smashed

-• 1-2 bay leaves
+- 1-2 bay leaves

-• 1 tablespoon apple cider vinegar
+- 1 tablespoon apple cider vinegar

-• 1 teaspoon salt (adjust to taste)
+- 1 teaspoon salt (adjust to taste)

-• 10-12 cups of water
+- 10-12 cups of water

-Tools You’ll Need
+Tools You’ll Need for Chicken Bone Broth Recipe

-Preparing chicken bone broth requires a few basic kitchen tools.
+Preparing chicken bone broth recipe requires a few basic kitchen tools.
 Using the right equipment ensures an efficient process and a perfectly strained, delicious broth.

 1. Large Stockpot or Slow Cooker